 Eligibility: UK/EU graduates with the required entry requirements

-G-protein-coupled receptors (GPCRs) form the largest family of membrane proteins in the human genome and are the therapeutic target for ~40% of clinically-prescribed drugs.
-Understanding their structure and function at the molecular level is of fundamental importance.
-Using styrene maleic acid (SMA) co-polymer, we reported the first purification of active GPCR encapsulated in nano-scale SMA lipid particles (SMALPs), in the complete absence of detergent, thereby preserving the native lipid environment of the GPCR.
-This is ‘cutting edge’ research.
+G-protein-coupled receptors (GPCRs) allow hormones and neurotransmitters to generate intracellular signals, they form the largest family of membrane proteins in the human genome and are the therapeutic target for ~40% of clinically-prescribed drugs.
+Understanding their structure & function at the molecular level is of fundamental importance.
+Using styrene maleic acid (SMA) co-polymer, we reported the first purification of active GPCR encapsulated in nano-scale SMA lipid particles (SMALPs), in the complete absence of detergent, thereby preserving the native lipid environment of the GPCR and opening novel avenues of research.

-- Fees waived by the Research Centre for the 3.5 PhD years
+- Fees waived for the 3.5 PhD years

 - Stipend at standard UKVI levels for the period spent at CU

-- 1 return flight +visa costs for research period at Stellenbosch University (3-6 month stay to be agreed with the candidate depending on project requirements)
+- 1 return flight +visa costs for the research visit to Stellenbosch University (3-6 months)

-Stellenbosch University waives their fees for the programme and provides a bursary to cover living expenses and accommodation for the 3-6 months the candidate is based with them (R10,000 per month, average bursary levels a PhD student at SU)
+Stellenbosch University waives their fees for the programme and provides a bursary to cover living expenses for the 3-6 months the candidate is based with them.